WeebzDev/dropio/README.md

 ## ✨ Key Features

-- 🚀 Upload files easily via a simple frontend or API
+- 🚀 Effortless file uploads via a simple frontend or API
-- ☁️ Store files using local or object storage (S3-compatible)
-- 🔐 Protect uploads with token-based authentication
+- 🔐 Secure uploads with token-based authentication
-- 📡 Track upload progress in real-time via WebSocket
+- 📡 Real-time upload progress tracking
-- 🗂️ Manage file metadata and statuses
-- 🧩 Seamlessly integrate with your existing frontend/backend stack
+- 🧩 Smooth integration with any frontend or backend stack

+---

+## 🔧 Upcoming Features

+- ⏸️ Support for pause and resume during uploads
+- 📁 Support for more of file types
+- 🗂️ Ability to upload multiple files simultaneously

 ---